rtous/pti-ruben/REST_API/README.md

 Handling JSON requests can be done with the help of the new "express.json()" built-in function (Express 4.16.0 onwards).

-Let's now add a new endpoint that accepts JSON as input.
-First of all add the following struct:
+Let's now add a new endpoint (POST method and "/newstudent" route path) that accepts JSON as input.
+The

 ```js
 const express = require('express')